 Should a destructive inland earthquake strike Tokyo, we would have to pay a tremendous amount of reinsurance claims in a short period of time.
-For this reason, we always hold mainly highly liquid, high-rating securities, and basically we are prepared to cash almost all of our assets within four days.
+For this reason, we always hold mainly highly liquid and high-rating securities.
 To reduce cost-related risks at the time of realization, we hold mainly medium-term securities.